juancastillo0/book-notes/the_new_science_of_strong_materials.md

 Steel does not take the compression, it's stabilized against buckling and is protected from rust.

 Modern fracture mechanics theory has been applied to the problem, resulting in fine-scale reinforcement (similar to reinforced plastics).
 Usually a steel wire or glass fiber.

+# Part Three: The metallic tradition

+# Chapter 9: Ductility in metals - or the intimate life of the dislocation